Skip to content

 When opening a session, choose your backend:

-# CDP — Chromium-native, no driver needed (default)
+# CDP — Chromium-native, no driver needed (default, recommended)

 wavexis_session_open(backend="cdp")

 CDP is recommended for Chrome/Edge only.
-BiDi enables Firefox support but requires a driver binary.
+BiDi enables Firefox support and auto-launches the appropriate driver (chromedriver or geckodriver) from PATH if one is not already running.

 Natural language interaction